Tuesday, February 21, 2023

 Redlands California Temple

 My son Micah called one morning while I was on my run to tell me about the low fares on Allegiant Airlines from Provo to Santa Clara.
 Then he pointed out that the Redlands California Temple is only about an hour away from Anaheim.
 I had been wanting to take my girls to Disneyland, since they were so young when we took the kids to Disneyland a dozen years earlier.
 So, by the end of the day, I had booked plane tickets, bought tickets to Disneyland & California Adventure, and reserved a hotel suite!
 As soon as the new month opened for reservations to the Redlands Temple, I reserved baptisms for us on the day before we flew home.
 I also booked reservations later that evening at the Los Angeles Temple, which I had already been to, but my daughters hadn't been there yet.
-We decided to make it my daughter Rebecca's senior trip, so we invited her boyfriend to come with us also.
-We were all really excited about the upcoming trip!
+I took my youngest daughter to California again in 2025 and we went to the Redlands Temple again, as well as the Los Angeles and Newport Beach temples.

-We arrived at the temple early enough to take photos.
-We went inside and Isaac baptized each of us.
-The temple is a small temple, and the baptistry is beautiful!
-I loved the colors and the baptismal font.
-We performed baptisms for my family names.
-The workers at the temple were very kind as well.
+The Redlands Temple is a small temple, and the baptistry is beautiful!
+I love the colors and the baptismal font.
+The workers at the temple were very kind to us.
 In fact, they were kind to us before we even arrived because I had called to talk to them about traffic in the area and how early we needed to plan to leave our hotel.
-It was a Wednesday when we attended the temple and we were able to make it from our hotel in Anaheim to the temple in Redlands.
-It is located at 1761 5th Ave.
+It was a Wednesday when we attended the temple and we were able to make it from our hotel in Anaheim to the temple in Redlands in just an hour.
+It is located at 1761 5th Avenue in Redlands, California.
+The temple was dedicated in 2003.
+It doesn't have clothing rental available, so bring your own temple clothes.
+There is also not temple housing available.

 We flew into the John Wayne Airport on a Sunday.
 We rented a car from Hertz at the airport, and since we couldn't check into our hotel until later in the afternoon, we went to Treasure Island Beach at Laguna Beach.
 I chose that beach on purpose because it has an arch!
 I love arches!
 We parked a few blocks away from the beach and walked down to it.
 It wasn't terribly crowded -- but it was April!
 The kids played in the ocean and on the beach, and I enjoyed the sunshine.
 Then we grabbed some lunch and went to see the Hollywood Sign.
 We tried to get as close to it as possible, but the people who live up on the hill guard the road very carefully and there is literally no place to park!
 So, we parked near the viewpoint where everybody else takes photos with the Hollywood Sign.
 Next we checked into our hotel.
 We stayed at the Anaheim Desert Inn & Suites, which is right across the street from Disneyland.
 It's not fancy by any means, but it was fine.
 The location made it worth it.
 And since it was a suite, my girls and I had two double beds in the bedroom and Isaac had a pull-out sofa in a separate room, which was nice.
 We soaked in the hot tub and walked around the neighborhood a bit before eating dinner at a nearby restaurant.
 We did have to pay for parking at the hotel ($17 per night), and the breakfast was pretty small and simple.
 We didn't mind, though, because we were only feet away from Disneyland's entrance!